leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 3.1.2 \_get\_observation\_space function

 We do a similar thing for the observation space.
-Based on our classig run we do not exect to have more then 2^14 cells.
+Based on our classic run we do not expect to have more than 2^14 cells.

 Replace the default with:
 ```python